Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 With CyberGhost’s 24-hour, three-day, and seven-day free trials — along with its 45-day money back guarantee — you can try out the VPN for several weeks before committing to a long-term subscription.

-If you want to watch just one or two NHL games without any restrictions, that means you can use CyberGhost completely for free.
-Simply sign up for its free trial or claim your money back within 45 days.
+Therefore, you can watch just one or two blackout NHL games using CyberGhost completely free.
+Simply sign up to one of its free trials, or claim your money back within 45 days.

-In the table below, you can compare CyberGhost’s free trial against popular free VPN services:
+In the table below, you can compare CyberGhost’s free trial against popular free VPNs:

 Atlas VPN Free PrivadoVPN Free ZoogVPN Free CyberGhost